hellloxiaotian/BRDNet/README.md

 ## Image denoising using deep CNN with batch renormalization（BRDNet）by Chunwei Tian, Yong Xu and Wangmeng Zuo is publised in Neural Networks, 2020. (https://www.sciencedirect.com/science/article/pii/S0893608019302394) and it is implemented by Keras.

-### This paper is pushed on home page of the Nueral Networks and BRDNet is collected by iHub in Pengcheng Laboratory.
+### This paper is pushed on home page of the Nueral Networks and BRDNet is collected by iHub，which is Chinese largest artificial intelligence platform Pengcheng Laboratory.
 Also, it becomes a ESI highly cited paper.
 Additionally, it is reported by wechat public accounts at https://mp.weixin.qq.com/s/Jk6PlRBYorLI5FSa5xxOkw and https://mp.weixin.qq.com/s/dSCRx-6QW9bFDYQkDBGdLw.

 ### This paper is the first paper via using enlaring the network width for addressing image denoising.
 Also, it is the first paper via deep network to address real noisy images of CC.